 Find Suppliers You Can Trust Now and Later

 Start on the right footing by carefully choosing companies and products you want to represent.
 Have a clear explanation about how each supplier and their products fits with the rest of your product offering to your clients.

 Build international supplier networks with those you feel you can trust.
 Even the best product fit must also be met with a trustworthy staff.
 Does the supplier take time to talk with you?
 Do the company employees follow through with what they say and do?

-Before signing on as a distributor, be sure to check a company?s reputation in both their country and yours.
-A third party investigator verify.
+Before signing on as a distributor, be sure to check a company’s reputation in both their country and yours.
+A third party investigator can verify this for you.
 Also, you can ask to talk with other distributors currently working with the company.

 International distributors is a popular option for growing companies to reach new markets.
 It is equally beneficial for those companies in the overseas markets wanting to represent new offerings.
 As a distributor you will want to focus on a specific client profile and geographic region.
 Focusing on identifying and building business relationships with overseas suppliers is more important than those early sales.
 Only work with those you can trust!